LFQA-E: Carefully Benchmarking Long-form QA Evaluation: Methodology

-\paragraph{Model Response Generation} To rigorously assess the performance of LFQA systems, our benchmark employs three comparison modes for each question, i.e., \textit{human vs. human}, \textit{human vs. model}, and \textit{model vs. model} in Geography, History, and Politics, and \textit{model vs. model} exclusively in Law, Medicine, and Psychology.
-That is, the two responses to be compared are either human-written or model-generated.
-When generating model responses, we focus on evaluating whether LLMs can understand the semantic meaning of texts well and properly select the better response.
-Therefore, we do not impose strict requirements on answer quality.
-Instead, we ensure the difficulty of \textsc{CALF} by selecting models with similar ranking in the LMSYS Arena \citep{chiang2024chatbot, zheng2023judging, zheng2024lmsyschatm}.
-Specifically, we leverage Llama-3-8B \citep{dubey2024llama3herdmodels} and GPT-3.5-turbo-1106-preview \citep{openai2023chatgpt} for response generation.
-For model-generated answers, we prompt using "Generate reasonable answers to the following questions.
-Use references or examples if needed", and the generation temperature is set to 1.0 to encourage diverse and creative responses.
+\paragraph{Model Response Generation} When generating model responses, we focus on evaluating whether LLMs can understand the semantic meaning of texts well and properly select the better response.
+Therefore, we do not impose extremely strict requirements on answer quality.
+Instead, we ensure the difficulty of \textsc{LFQA-E Bench} by selecting models with similar ranking in the LMSYS Arena \citep{chiang2024chatbot, zheng2023judging, zheng2024lmsyschatm}.
+On account of responses generated by stronger models like GPT-4o or Claude-4-sonnet will pose a great challenge for our annotators to differentiate, increasing the cost of annotation, we leverage Llama-3-8B-Instruct \citep{dubey2024llama3herdmodels} and GPT-3.5-turbo \citep{openai2023chatgpt} for response generation.
+For model-generated answers, we use \textit{"Generate reasonable answers to the following questions.
+Use references or examples if needed"} to prompt LLMs.
+The generation temperature is set to $1.0$ to encourage diverse and creative responses.